Ralph Patt: Guitar and music theory

-Guitar and music theory

 While in Pittsburgh, Patt studied guitar under Joe Negri.
 Patt played rhythm guitar in the style of Freddie Green, who played a Stromberg in the Count Basie Orchestra.
 Having earned his baccalaureate degree, he joined the United States Army and played guitar in an Army band.
 Following his 1955 discharge from the Army, Patt played with touring bands, for example, Neal Hefti, Frankie Carle, Les Elgart, Benny Goodman, Richard Maltby, and The Glenn Miller Orchestra.

 After touring for five years, Patt settled in New York City, where he worked as musician both at ABC and on Broadway from 1960 to 1970; during this period he regarded Barry Galbraith as his mentor.
 He studied under George Russell, whose (1959) Lydian Chromatic Concept of Tonal Organization Patt edited.
 Patt also studied with Gunther Schuller, who himself was a student of Arnold Schoenberg and who used Schoenberg's twelve-tone technique for atonal composition.
 Patt wanted to be able to play and then to improvise twelve-tone music.

 Major-thirds tuning

 Patt was inspired by the jazz of Ornette Coleman and John Coltrane and the atonal music of Schoenberg.
 Seeking a guitar tuning that would facilitate improvisation, he introduced major-thirds tuning by 1964, perhaps in 1963.
-Patt's tuning is a regular tuning in the sense that all of the intervals between its successive open strings are major thirds; in contrast, the standard guitar tuning has one major third amid four perfect fourths.
+Patt's tuning is a regular tuning in the sense that all of the intervals between its successive open strings are the same, major thirds; in contrast, the standard guitar tuning has one major third amid four perfect fourths.
 Patt used major-thirds tuning during all of his work as a session musician after 1965 in New York.

-Major-thirds tuning packs the chromatic scale (the consecutive twelve notes of the octave) onto four consecutive frets of three consecutive strings, an arrangement that reduces the extensions of the little and index fingers ("hand stretching").
-Major and minor chords are played on two successive frets, and so require only two fingers; other chords—seconds, fourths, sevenths, and ninths—are played on three successive frets.
-For each regular tuning, chord patterns may be moved around the fretboard, a property that simplifies beginners' learning of chords and that simplifies advanced players' improvisation.
-In contrast, chords cannot be shifted around the fretboard in the standard tuning E-A-D-G-B-E, which requires four chord shapes for the major chords; standard tuning has separate chord forms for chords having their root note on the third, fourth, fifth, and sixth strings.
+One benefit of this tuning is that the chromatic scale (the consecutive twelve notes of the octave) can be played in one position on four adjacent frets (e.g. when beginning on a low E string, the F chromatic scale uses frets 1-4 on every string).
+Major and minor chords are played using two successive frets, and so require only two fingers; other chords—seconds, fourths, sevenths, and ninths—are played on three successive frets.
+For each regular tuning, using the same fingering pattern anywhere on the fretboard gives the same kind of chord, a property that simplifies beginners' learning of chords and that simplifies advanced players' improvisation.
+In contrast, the same chord fingerings cannot be shifted around the fretboard in the standard tuning E-A-D-G-B-E, which requires four different chord shapes for major chords depending on whether their root note is on the third, fourth, fifth, or sixth string.

-Having exactly three pitch classes for its open notes (for example {C,E,G♯}), each major-thirds tuning repeats every note in a higher octave, because guitars have six strings.
-Being regular, M3 tunings repeat each note after two strings: this repetition simplifies the learning of chords and improvisation.
-Chord inversion is especially simple in major-thirds tuning.
-Chords are inverted simply by raising one or two notes three strings.
-The raised notes are played with the same finger as the original notes.
+Having exactly three equidistant pitch classes for its open strings (for example, a guitar tuned G♯–C–E–G♯–C–E has only the pitch classes {C,E,G♯}), every major-thirds tuning repeats the same notes in each octave.
+This repetition at the same distance simplifies the learning of chords and improvisation.
+Chord inversion is especially simple in major-thirds tuning; it always consists of moving one or two fingers to the same fret three strings away.